Bankole2000/php-rest-jwt/README.md

 Contributions are highly welcome.
 Feel free to fork, clone, make pull requests, report issues etc.

 ## Acknowledgments

-- Many thanks to the [Code of a Ninja](https://www.codeofaninja.com) ❤️😎  for such a cool tutorial (among many others)
+- Many thanks to the [Code of a Ninja](https://www.codeofaninja.com) ❤️😎  website for such a cool tutorial (among many others)
 - Thanks to [@torvalds](https://github.com/torvalds) 🙏 For Making the world a better place
 - And To anyone reading this... _You're awesome!_